wrightcameron/hiring-exercise/README.md

    2. Favorite color
       1. These should be displayed when viewing a single user

+#### Additional Details

 The user interface should be created using one of the following frameworks:

 - React
 - Vue
 - Angular

-#### Additional Requirements

-- The application should be built using either an Angular, Vue, or React frontend (preferably React)

 #### Extra Credit

 - Include an automated testing suite that uses a common testing library such as Jasmine, Jest, or Mocha.
-  - Keep it simple here, test your logic, mock any third party services or dependencies.
+  - Keep it simple here, test your logic, mock any third party services or dependencies, but give yourself some guard rails
 - Enforce authentication for all API endpoints except: `/authenticate` and `/user/create`
   - Search the code for commented out: `auth: 'jwt'` as a starting point
   - Postman will also have some information on sending the `Authorization` header as a reference
-- Use a modern UI/UX library such as Ant, Bootstrap, Angular Material, Vuetify, or Material-UI
+- Use a modern UI/UX library such as Ant, Bootstrap, Angular Material, Vuetify, or Material-UI to implement the styling/components for your UI.
 - Use Docker to containerize your application and run using the included docker-compose
 - Include a CI/CD infrastructure using a common tool such as TeamCity, Travis CI, or Jenkins
 - Deployed and host the app on one of the major cloud platforms